Tech-Inspire-SL/TreeventX/docs/README.md

-# GatherFlow Project Documentation
+# TreeventX Project Documentation

-This document provides a high-level overview of the GatherFlow project, an event management platform.
+This document provides a high-level overview of the TreeventX project, an event management platform.

 ## Project Overview

-GatherFlow is a comprehensive platform designed to streamline event creation, management, and attendee engagement.
+TreeventX is a comprehensive platform designed to streamline event creation, management, and attendee engagement.
 It provides organizers with tools to:
 *   Create and customize events.
 *   Manage attendees, including approval workflows.
 *   Generate and customize tickets.